-This can be used to open BAM files and/or VCF/BCF files (see the section called Read BAM / VCF ... in Chapter 3 for more about the using these file types).
+This can be used to open BAM/CRAM files and/or VCF/BCF files (see the section called Read BAM / CRAM / VCF ... in Chapter 3 for more about the using these file types).
 This can take a path name to a file or an HTTP address.
+Multiple files can be comma separated.